Rackham Certificate Program Information

 Students generally complete at least one term in a Rackham or non-Rackham graduate degree program before applying.
 Some certificate programs, however, are freestanding, and persons who have earned a bachelor’s degree or higher may apply directly through standard admissions procedures.

 Can I double-count credit hours?

-For 9 credit hour Certificates, double-counting is restricted to a maximum of 3 hours.
+For nine credit hour certificates, double-counting is restricted to a maximum of three hours.

-However for 12-19 credit hour Certificates, double counting is allowed in some instances.
+However for 12 to 19 credit hour certificates, double counting is allowed in some instances.
 Not more than one-sixth of the credits required for any given master’s may be double-counted between a certificate and master’s program, and double-counted credits must not exceed one-half of the certificate credit hour requirement.
 Double-counting is not permitted between two certificate programs.
 Double-counting is not permitted if the student is pursuing a dual master’s degree—in that situation, all credits for the certificate must stand alone.
 No undergraduate courses may be double-counted toward the certificate credit hour requirement.

 Can I transfer credits?